Pistonite/vmsetup/src/windows/notepad.md

-# Notepad Double Decrease (Notepad--)
+# Notepad

-General purpose notepad for tracking misc items, when I don't want to boot up a full-fledged IDE.
+Notepad is useful when I don't want to open a full-fledge IDE.

 :::danger
 Do NOT use Notepad++.
 I do not condone Notepad++'s author's act of